gaia-platform/GaiaPlatform/production/catalog/README.md

     );
 ```

-### Implicitly through command line argument or file name
+### Use `gaiac`

 This is the way to create and specify a database before the introduction of the
 database to DDL.
-The `gaiac` command line usage already documented the usage.
+The `gaiac` command line usage already documented how to do
-See the following examples for more explanation and details.
+this.
+See the following examples for more explanation.

 #### Examples
 In the following command line example, an `airport` database will be created